On a family of analytic discs attached to a real submanifold $M\subset\mathbb{C}^{N+1}$: Abstract

 \section{Abstract}

-We construct a family of analytic discs attached to a real submanifold $M\subset\mathbb{C}^{N+1}$ of codimension $2$ with a CR singularity.
+We construct a family of analytic discs attached to a real submanifold $M\subset\mathbb{C}^{N+1}$ of codimension $2$ near a CR singularity.
 These discs are mutually disjoint and form a smooth hypersurface $\widetilde{M}$ with boundary $M$ in a neighborhood of the CR singularity.
 As an application we prove that if $p$ is a flat-elliptic CR singularity and if $M$ is nowhere minimal at its CR points and does not contain a complex manifold of dimension $(n-2)$, then $\widetilde{M}$ is a smooth Levi-flat hypersurface.
-Moreover, if $M$ is real analytic then $\widetilde{M}$ is real-analytic across the boundary manifold $M$.
+Moreover, if $M$ is real analytic we obtain that $\widetilde{M}$ is real-analytic across the boundary manifold $M$.

 \Label#1{ ~}

 \cn{{\C^n}} \cnn{{\C^{n'}}} \ocn{\2{\C^n}} \ocnn{\2{\C^{n'}}}

 \dist{{\rm dist}} \const{{\rm const}} \rk{{\rm rank\,}} \id{{\sf id}} \tr{{\bf tr\,}} \aut{{\sf aut}} \Aut{{\sf Aut}} \CR{{\rm CR}} \GL{{\sf GL}} \Re{{\sf Re}\,} \Im{{\sf Im}\,} \span{\text{\rm span}} \Diff{{\sf Diff}}